amberframework/recipes/misc/README.md

 # Misc recipes

-This recipes contain shards with new exiting features and structure.
+These recipes contain shards with new exiting features and structure.

 ## Modular